dryuhanchen/dryuhanchen.github.io/_pages/about.md

 Reserach Interests
 ======
--Society and Culture History of Modern China
+Society and Culture History of Modern China
--History of Shanghai
+History of Shanghai
--The New Life Movement
+The New Life Movement
--The Debate between TCM and Western Medicine in Modern China -History of Railway in China
+The Debate between TCM and Western Medicine in Modern China History of Railway in China